 - Stockbridge and Dean Village: very cute and sweet, great cafes (e.g. Cowan and Sons for breakfast).
 Make sure you walk next to the canal from Stockbridge — it’s like a hidden world!
 Bonus: little market in Stockbridge on Sunday morning/early afternoon!

-- Arthur’s Seat: climb our very own city hill.
+You can also take a beautiful walk towards Dean Village by turning right at the bridge and walking along the residential area on Saunders Street until you reach the water. - Arthur’s Seat: climb our very own city hill.
 Gets you out of breath, but easily doable in good weather — however, I prefer the Salisbury Crags (between Arthur’s Seat and the city) for a less busy and more leisurely stroll that rewards you with even better views.

 A Note on the Fringe Festival